Senior US officials visit China, hold talks with vice foreign minister | Law-Order

 Senior US officials visit China, hold talks with vice foreign minister

-Two senior United States officials held talks with China's Vice foreign minister on Sunday and Monday in Langfang, a city neighbouring Beijing, a Chinese foreign ministry spokesman said on Monday.
+A high-level U.S. delegation held talks with China's vice foreign minister on Sunday and Monday in Langfang, a city neighbouring Beijing, the Chinese foreign ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)